Tekenlight/service_utils/README.md

-# Valid reason for why we went for lua as the language in the backend
+# Reasoning for why lua is chsoen as the language for backend

 1. Should be a scripting language, it therefore brings all the advantages of scripting (therefore python, javascript and lua)
 2. Should support multiple threads and not have global interpreter lock (therefore javascript and lua)